 The old have always helped even though they are now old and stooped over.
 All wear long sleeves and masks.
 Straw is itchy.

 Tonight we are eating with a White Thai family.
 They were the first ones to welcome tourists 20 years ago.
-The older woman often have black teeth since they use tobacco and other things instead of brushing with tooth paste.
+The older women often have black teeth since they use tobacco and other things instead of brushing with tooth paste.
 However, it doesn’t prevent them from flashing their beautiful smiles!!

 The food was a delicious feast wonderfully displayed.